 (1) A collector must wear an identification badge bearing the name of the permit holder in a conspicuous place at all times while taking part in a collection.

-(2) A collector must allow a person authorized by the Minister to inspect the collector’s identification badge on request.
+(2) A collector must allow a person authorised by the Minister to inspect the collector’s identification badge on request.

 6. Minimum age for collectors

-A permit holder must not allow a person who is under 16 to be a collector unless authorized by the Minister to do so.
+A permit holder must not allow a person who is under 16 to be a collector unless authorised by the Minister to do so.

 7. Collection boxes